mdxtoc/qtpi/docs/qtpi_description.md

   | *N* `(`  *par*  `,`  ... `,` *par* `)` = *P*

-  * Types are optional, but it seems to be pragmatic to include them.
+  * Types are optional in the parameters, but it seems to be pragmatic to include them.
   * None of the parameters can be a process.